neogcamp/mockBee/website/docs/api/introduction.md

 # Introduction

-APIs are the heart of **MockB**; and best part is you necessarily need to write them in order to use them!
+APIs are the heart of **mockBee**; and best part is you necessarily need to write them in order to use them!

 In the industry, **frontend developers** are given the API endpoints and are expected to build the UI, mingle with Data and do request-response with the APIs.

-With **MockB**, You can perform different actions and implement various features by interacting with the available APIs.
+With **mockBee**, You can perform different actions and implement various features by interacting with the available APIs.
 These APIs are designed keeping in mind the use-case and project.

 Since these are Mock-APIs, they are amazing for **personal projects** or **product prototypes**; but for real application, real backend needs to be written.

 ### API Structure

 - This API documentation is made beginner-friendly, and thus the concepts and implementation details are provided on the fly.
-- MockB provides **REST APIs**
+- mockBee provides **REST APIs**
 - Every API Request will have the following

   - **REQUEST URL** - Example URLS: `/api/auth/login`